Black Lives Matter, Part 3

 But the lives of my passenger's can only be as long as the ride, as intimate as the space we share for a finite time.
 I have to choose my questions both wisely and selfishly, because I rarely have the luxury of a follow-up session.
 These are the people I very likely would have never met if not for this modern-day hitchhiking, people who might never have opened up to me if not for these chance meetings, a trust predicated solely on human decency, that I will get them safely from one place to the next and do them no harm.

-So I asked Lynn, given that he'd actually lived through change, what he thought of our current predicament, compared to the one he'd fought and nearly died for, even lost his son for.
-I asked Lynn, having said what he'd said about his own identity crisis, what advice he'd offer a young man without white skin in this America.
+So I asked Louis, given that he'd actually lived through change, what he thought of our current predicament, compared to the one he'd fought and nearly died for, even lost his son for.
+I asked Louis, having said what he'd said about his own identity crisis, what advice he'd offer a young man without white skin in this America.

-While Lynn is not the voice of all black men, Lynn is a black man, a black man born in 1948, a black man who was sixteen when the Civil Rights Act was passed.
-Lynn is a black man who fought in Vietnam and worked for the United States government for forty-two years.
-Lynn is a black man from Detroit who deserved to be asked the question: "What does it mean to be black in the United States today?"
+While Louis is not the voice of all black men, Louis is a black man, a black man born in 1948, a black man who was sixteen when the Civil Rights Act was passed.
+Louis is a black man who fought in Vietnam and worked for the United States government for forty-two years.
+Louis is a black man from Detroit who deserved to be asked the question: "What does it mean to be black in the United States today?"

 "So no one ever stared at you there, cause you're black?"

-"They stared," Lynn said.
+"They stared," Louis said.
 "But they just hadn't seen no black people before.
 White people are always gonna stare anyway.
 It's what's in their eyes that matters to me."

 "What do you see in my eyes?"
 I asked as the shadows shifted around us with the swaying of the trees.